 Van Wagenen has worked out $100 million-plus packages for other clients to keep them with the teams they came up with: San Francisco’s Matt Cain and Buster Posey, Milwaukee’s Ryan Braun and Washington’s Ryan Zimmerman.

 “When a guy changes agents, I don’t really think it necessarily changes the guy,” Girardi said.
 “Everything I’ve seen from Robby is that he loves to play this game and is prepared to play every day.
 I don’t see why changing agents would change that unless he’s got some recording issues that he has to deal with.”

 NOTES: There does not appear to be a timetable for SS Derek Jeter to rejoin the Yankees as he recovers from a broken ankle sustained in the AL championship series opener last October.
-Jeter, eligible to come off the DL this weekend, was at the Yankees‘ minor league complex in Tampa, Fla., on Wednesday for about 2 1/2 hours but was restricted to throwing from distance and strengthening exercises.
+Jeter, eligible to come off the DL this weekend, was at the Yankees‘ minor league complex in Tampa, Fla., on Wednesday for about 2 1/2 hours but didn’t do much outdoor work.
 “Our expectation is that he is going to be an everyday player again,” Girardi said.
 “When is what we’re concerned about and how long it takes for him to get through what he needs to get through to be that everyday player.” … OF Curtis Granderson, recovering from a broken forearm, stretched and did conditioning work with extended spring training players.
 He shagged fly balls one-handed. … The Yankees released RHP Clay Rapada, who was designated for assignment last week.